exurd/roblox_wb_proxy/README.md

 ## How it works
 The Wayback Machine's "[Save Page Now](https://blog.archive.org/2019/10/23/the-wayback-machines-save-page-now-is-new-and-improved/)" feature allows anyone to anonymously add a URL into their database.
 This allows others to archive content that can disappear in the future.

 Due to how SPN works, cookie / .ROBLOSECURITY support cannot be added to this proxy.
-The saving functionality does accept cookies (this is to keep saved pages as neutral as possible).
+Their saving functionality does not accept cookies (this is to keep saved pages as neutral as possible).
 This means roblox_wb_proxy can only get API responses that do not need authentication.

 ### Saving rate limit
 The rate limit for saving a new snapshot of a URL is around 1 hour (which can vary).
 I recommend using the default settings, with "SAVE_FIRST" disabled (see below example code for more details).